mishnit/mishnit.github.io/Engg-Manager-README.md

 * I believe if you cannot measure something, you cannot improve it
 * I believe any organisation can have great work culture by following below rules:

+# My Philosophy
 🤝 Hire the best candidates
 📋 Create a set of rules to live by
 😎 Onboard new hires in style
 📣 Over communicate with people
 👥 Keep teams small
 🎉 Make time for fun
 📝 Regular sync-up meetings
 💬 Have 1-on-1 time with individuals

-🙌 Reward, recognize, & relieve
+🙌 Reward, recognize & relieve

 # My Job
 As an Engineering Manager, it is my job to: